Public Interest Summer Programs & Funding Opportunities

 Dr. M.L.
 "Hank" Henry, Jr., Fund for Judicial Internships

-A $4,000 stipend will be awarded to a qualified law student to support a 10-week summer judicial internship in New York City under the auspices of the Lesbian, Gay, Bisexual, and Transgender Law Association Foundation of Greater New York ("LeGal Foundation").
-The program will be designed to give the intern exposure to a variety of courts or tribunals.
+A $4,000 stipend will be awarded to a qualified law student to support a 10-week summer judicial fellowship in New York City under the auspices of the Lesbian, Gay, Bisexual, and Transgender Law Association Foundation of Greater New York ("LeGal Foundation").
+The program will be designed to give the fellows exposure to a variety of courts or tribunals.
 Applications can be downloaded from the LeGal Foundation's website.
 Applications are typically invited beginning in late November each year with selections for the summer usually made by early February.

 Georges Fellowship for Conservation at the John G. Shedd Aquarium

-Shedd Aquarium, through a grant from the Georges Foundation, is pleased to offer the Georges Fellowship for Conservation, a summer internship opportunity, to a qualified candidate selected through a competitive application process.
-The Georges Fellowship includes an eight-week summer internship with Shedd's conservation department focusing on environmental policy issues, mentoring by a practicing environmental law attorney, and a $5,000 stipend.
+Shedd Aquarium, through a grant from the Georges Foundation, is pleased to offer the Georges Fellowship for Conservation, a summer fellowship opportunity, to a qualified candidate selected through a competitive application process.
+The Georges Fellowship includes an eight-week summer fellowship with Shedd's conservation department focusing on environmental policy issues, mentoring by a practicing environmental law attorney, and a $5,000 stipend.
 The eight-week fellowship is granted to one law student every summer.
 The fellow produces a white paper on a topic the aquarium chooses and receives guidance from a mentor at Jones Day through its pro bono program.
-Download and print the fellowship application here Applications are due in mid-January.
+Download and print the fellowship application here Applications are typically due in mid-February.

 Internal Revenue Service